Jo Coburn: Daily Politics and Politics Live

 Coburn joined BBC Two's weekday political programme Daily Politics in 2008, presenting the show alongside Andrew Neil on Thursdays.
 From January 2010, she took over Anita Anand's role, presenting four days a week while Anand was away on maternity leave.
-Anand returned to the show in September 2010, meaning Coburn returned to presenting on the programme one day a week, this time on Fridays.
+Anand returned to the show in September 2010, meaning that Coburn returned to presenting on the programme one day a week, this time on Fridays.

 On 5 May 2010, Coburn joined Neil to present the final Daily Politics election debate, The Trust in Politics Debate, before the 2010 general election.
 The debate featured contributions from Harriet Harman, Sir George Young, Lynne Featherstone and Adam Price.

-In July 2011, Anand left the programme to present a new show on 5 Live resulting in Jo Coburn becoming a full-time co-presenter from September with Andrew Neil.
-Coburn presented the Daily Politics on Mondays, Tuesdays and Fridays and was joined by Andrew Neil on Wednesdays for coverage of Prime Minister's Questions.
-In the programme, Neil often referred to her by the nickname "JoCo".
+In July 2011, Anand left the programme to present a new show on BBC Radio 5 Live, resulting in Coburn becoming a full-time co-presenter from September with Andrew Neil.
+Coburn presented Daily Politics on Mondays, Tuesdays and Fridays and was joined by Andrew Neil on Wednesdays for coverage of Prime Minister's Questions.

-In 2018, Daily Politics was renamed Politics Live with a refreshed format and a single lead presenter.
-From 2019 Andrew Neil presents Politics Live only on Thursday, with Jo Coburn presenting on the other weekdays.

 Coburn also presented a companion show, Politics Europe, and the regional opt-out, Sunday Politics London.
-Both Politics Europe and the Daily Politics were axed in 2018, with the latter replaced by Politics Live, which Coburn now presents, alongside the continuing Sunday Politics London.
+Both Politics Europe and Daily Politics were axed in 2018, with the latter replaced by Politics Live, which Coburn presented, alongside the continuing Sunday Politics London.
+On 20 March 2025, she announced she would be stepping down as host and would be leaving the BBC after 28 years.
+Her last Politics Live programme was on 22 May 2025.

 Personal life

 Coburn is Jewish and is an active member of Ealing Liberal Synagogue.
-She is married to former Downing Street head of strategic communications Mark Flanagan, has two children and lives in London.
+She is married to former Downing Street head of strategic communications Mark Flanagan, and is a supporter of Brentford Football Club.
+They have two children and live in West London.